Free-Grained Hierarchical Visual Recognition: Experiments

-\textbf{Result 2: Performance on \dataINReal.} As shown in Table~\ref{tab:main_imagenet_real}, existing hierarchical methods degrade sharply under free-grain learning: HRN reaches only 37.8\% FPA, while H-CAST performs better at 57.6\% but still struggles with missing labels. \methodTextViT achieves 55.5\% without relying on H-CAST’s visual grouping, and integrating it into H-CAST further improves performance to 63.2\%, demonstrating the effectiveness of semantic-guided pseudo-attribute learning at scale. \methodSSL improves over HRN by leveraging visual guidance but remains less effective than Text-Attr methods, whose strong performance benefits from the abundance and diversity of \dataINReal for reliable visual–semantic alignment.
+\textbf{Result 2: Performance on \dataINReal.} As shown in Table~\ref{tab:main_imagenet_real}, existing hierarchical methods degrade sharply under free-grained learning: HRN reaches only 37.8\% FPA, while H-CAST performs better at 57.6\% but still struggles with missing labels. \methodTextViT achieves 55.5\% without relying on H-CAST’s visual grouping, and integrating it into H-CAST further improves performance to 63.2\%, demonstrating the effectiveness of semantic-guided pseudo-attribute learning at scale.
+This is further supported by per-class gains in Appendix Sec.~\ref{sec:hcast_vs_hcastText}, particularly for classes with limited training samples. \methodSSL improves over HRN by leveraging visual guidance but remains less effective than Text-Attr methods, whose strong performance benefits from the abundance and diversity of \dataINReal for reliable visual–semantic alignment.

 \textbf{Result 3: Performance on \dataInatReal.} In Table~\ref{tab:main_imagenet_real}, on the large-scale \dataInatReal dataset, which contains many classes (10,000), conventional hierarchical methods perform poorly (17.0\% for HRN, 25.63\% for H-CAST). \methodSSL achieves the best performance (31.9\% FPA), highlighting the benefits of structural label propagation under limited per-class supervision.
 Text-Attr methods perform slightly lower (27.9–30.0\% FPA), likely due to restricted textual diversity in this fine-grained biological domain, yet still outperform conventional baselines.